 While saving a ton of money is no small feat, cutting your cable subscription doesn’t come without some sacrifices.
 So here’s the bad news…

 First of all, you’re going to have to maintain an internet connection.
-This means that if you’re hoping to avoid ever having to dealing with a cable company again, you’ll still be subject to internet contracts and the associated monthly rates.
-Also, keep in mind that if you have some kind of bundle savings with your cable provider (e.g. cable, internet, and phone), cancelling your cable service may cause any remaining services to increase in price—sometimes drastically.
-As a result, this may be something you’ll want to thoroughly investigate before moving forward, because any price hikes might negate the initial money you’ll save.
+This means that if you’re hoping to avoid ever having to deal with a cable company again, you’ll still be subject to internet contracts and the associated monthly rates.
+Also, keep in mind that if you have some kind of bundle savings with your cable provider (e.g. cable, internet, and phone), canceling your cable service may cause any remaining services to increase in price—sometimes drastically.
+As a result, this may be something you’ll want to thoroughly investigate before moving forward because any price hikes might negate the initial money you’ll save.

 Second, you may want to think twice about cutting the cord if watching live sports is hugely important to you.
 Obviously, once you cancel your cable subscription, you’ll lose ESPN and related channels, but you’ll still be able to watch games on live television through your antenna (more about this in the next section).
 However, you won’t be able to pause or record the games, they’ll often only feature local teams, and they can be subject to blackouts depending on attendance.
 The upside is that there are a wide variety of apps (see the next section) that you can use to supplement your sports addiction, including offerings from networks like ESPN and FOX Sports, as well as league-specific apps, such as NBA and MLB.